jakubbt/simple-login/README.md

 npm start
 ```

-Create `.rest` file to run requests in editor or connect use [http://localhost:3030/](http://localhost:3030/) as endpoint.
+Create `.rest` file to run requests in editor or use [http://localhost:3030/](http://localhost:3030/) as endpoint.

 ## Examples